This website requires JavaScript to run properly, but JavaScript is disabled. Please enable JavaScript or click here for more information.

 ALERT is your first notification of danger.

 ALERT is anything that heightens your awareness or makes you aware of a threat or danger.
 When seconds count, the sooner you understand that you are in danger, the sooner you can develop a response plan to protect yourself and others.
 Alert is overcoming denial, recognizing the signs of danger and receiving notifications about the danger and then implementing an effective response plan.
 Alerts should be accepted, taken seriously, and once recognized should help you make survival decisions based on your circumstances.
-Anything can be an alert fire alarm, PA announcement, E2campus message, social media post, or even the reaction of others surrounding you.
+Anything can be an alert fire alarm, PA announcement, BC3 Alert, social media post, or even the reaction of others surrounding you.

 LOCKDOWN